carbon-design-system/carbon-contribution/Medium  Contribution Template/ReadME.md

 ### 1. Icon creation

-Use the `Icon Contribution Template` sketch file in this folder to create the icon(s) you would like to contribute back.
+Use the sketch file in the [Medium Contribution Template](https://github.com/carbon-design-system/carbon-contribution/tree/master/Medium%20%20Contribution%20Template) folder to create the icon(s) you would like to contribute back.
 The sketch file has instructions covering Carbon icon style, file handling, exporting, and drawing tips.

 ### 2. Contributor opens an issue purposing the new icon.